raulvasile04/finance-buddy/README.md

 - Using instructions in form of a modal to help the user understand the app
 - Responsive UI with horizontal scrolling for monthly views
 - Delete button integrated in the transaction card for deleting unwanted transactions
 - Live currency conversion in 4 currencies via fetched API
+- Persistent data storage via PostgreSQL database
+- Connected to a RESTful API

 ## 🛠️Tech-Stack
+**Frontend:**
 - HTML
 - CSS
 - JavaScript

+**Backend:**
+- Node.js
+- Express.js
+- PostgreSQL
-- Local Storage
+- REST API

 ## 💡How It Works